What Tax Breaks Expired, Changed, or Were Added by the IRS?

 The tax breaks listed below will officially expire on January 1, 2014.
 This means that you can claim these breaks on your 2013 Tax Return, but not on returns for Tax Years beyond 2013.

 - Health Coverage Tax Credit (HCTC): If you receive Trade Adjustment Assistance (TAA, ATAA, or RTAA) or Pension Benefit Guaranty Corporation (PBGC) payments, you may qualify for the Health Coverage Tax Credit, which may help you pay up to 72.5% of your health insurance premiums.
 The HCTC is a refundable credit, so it will be paid to you even if you do not owe any tax at the end of the year.
-For Tax Year 2013, you must have enrolled into the HCTC program by On October 1, 2013 in order to qualify for the credit.
+For Tax Year 2013, you must have enrolled into the HCTC program by or on October 1, 2013 in order to qualify for the credit.

 Tax Breaks that Expired or Changed on December 31, 2013 (Changes in Effect for Tax Year 2014)